 SPECIAL access (from CTRL register) done.
-Clears to 0 when a SPECIAL command is triggered, sets value of 1 when complete.
+Clears to 0 when a SPECIAL command is triggered, set value is 1 when complete.
 Can clear with CTRL.CLS bit = 1.

 Value Description

-0 SPECIAL command in progress, unless cleared previously
+ĺ 0 SPECIAL command in progress, unless cleared previously

 1 SPECIAL command completed